 Archetypes also add meaning and convey messages that verbal and written information cannot.
 Thus they help bring brands alive.
 They are also powerful in stimulating new ideas to help brands challenge category conventions, stand-out and reconnect with consumers.
 Thus understanding the archetypal nature and power of a brand is the first step to realising the strategic benefits outlined in Figure 1.
 Once you determine your archetype and understand how it works, the more easily you can express it, use it and also avoid career-limiting mistakes!
 Brand marketing activity that correlates most strongly with archetypes tends to be more successful and value enhancing (and vice versa) (6).

 The right brand positioning, personality and archetype depends on the market in which you compete, your customer segments and also their needs.
 In addition, the brand positioning spaces occupied by competitors, as well as your own strengths and weaknesses.

 - As search engine marketing relegates brands to a few keywords, avoid dumbing down your brand.
 Strengthen your brand strategy by investing in a colourful brand personality to be seen and heard.

 - Understanding and optimising brands transforms the ability to compete.
 If you are #2 or #3 in a category, this could give you an edge to overtake a competitor.
 So search for and express the distinctive and engaging combination of personality traits to build consumer-brand relationships.
 If products are people, then brands are friends or loved ones.

-- For service or digital brands, that customers meet through people, such as in call or service centres, a brand personality or archetype blueprint will also help staff to converse and behave consistently.
+- For service or digital brands, that customers meet through people, such as in call or service centres, a brand personality or archetype ‘blueprint’ will also guide staff to converse and behave consistently.
 Further if you have a service glitch, customers will be more forgiving.